vonbarown/Pursuit-Core-Web-Middleware-Lab/README.md

 ```

 In order to help us pick a random number, we first need to assemble an array with each number in between the numbers in our range.
 Create a middleware function `generateSpread` which assembles an array of all integers between the two inputs.
 Once you've assembled this array, send your response with a random choice from it.

+## Front end

+Create two additional `input`s and an additional button.
+Clicking the button should call the endpoint with the floor and ceiling from the inputs, then display the result.

 ## `/queue` - Queue manager.